paulaltin/git-hires-merge/README.md

 Usage
 -----

-If you have set up `git-subline-merge` as a custom merge driver (see Installation), then you don't need to do anything - it will run automatically when a conflict happens during a merge or rebase.
+If you have set up `git-hires-merge` as a custom merge driver (see Installation), then you don't need to do anything - it will run automatically when a conflict happens during a merge or rebase.

-To invoke `git-subline-merge` manually on a conflicted file, just type:
+To invoke `git-hires-merge` manually on a conflicted file, just type:

 ```
-    git-subline-merge /path/to/file
+    git-hires-merge /path/to/file
 ```

 The conflicted file must have been generated using the `diff3` conflictstyle (see note below), and with the current conflict marker size setting (see gitattributes documentation).